jamii/lein-gnome/README.md

 (cljs.gnome.repl.client/run-gnome-nrepl :js-port 6034 :clj-port 6044)
 ```

 The repl is currently somewhat limited.
 You may only have one client connected to a given extension at a time.
 If you restart the extension you must also restart the repl.
-Syntax errors will crash the entire repl (this appears to be the fault of cljs.repl).
+Syntax errors will crash the entire repl (as far as I can tell this is the fault of cljs.repl).

 ## Gotchas